jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Incredible six-hour conversation detailing years of fraud [18]
 - Another life story: The Pacific odyssey of a runaway rebel - Ruth Shaw spent years on ships and islands, trying to outrun her past [57]
 - Dishwashers use less water and energy.
 Eco settings clean prioritising enzymes (over a longer time) than higher temperatures.
 [64]
+- North Korea TV censors Alan Titchmarsh's trousers [67]
+- The least random random number is 37.
+The median second prime factor of all numbers is 37.
+It’s also many other “types” of prime.
+The marriage secretary problem: How to pick the “best” option if you don’t know the value of options in advance?
+Test the first 37% of options, then pick the next option which is better than any you’ve seen so far.
+This gives you a 37% chance of success.
+Put another way: Want to get married in 10 years?
+Test for 3.7 years, then pick the next best person.
+[68]
+- Motorbike armour is… Basically useless.
+Remove it and be comfortable, and/or wear an airbag.
+Or… not?
+[70][71]

 ## References